brianhill/loops-and-orbits/detailed_schedule.md

 ### Week 1

 * Physics: The Description of Motions of Objects Using Coordinates (Kinematics).
 Speed.
-Velocity.</li>
+Velocity.
 * Programming: Jupyter Notebooks.
 Markdown.
 Elements of Python and VPython.
 Program Execution.
 Variables.
-Conditionals.</li>
+Conditionals.

 ### Week 2

-* Physics: The Problem of Free Fall in One and Two-Dimensions in a Uniform Gravitational Field.</li>
+* Physics: The Problem of Free Fall in One and Two-Dimensions in a Uniform Gravitational Field.
 * Programming: Versioning of Code.
 Loops.
-Arrays.</li>
+Arrays.

 ### Week 3